-The other day, I was scrolling, mindlessly browsing on ASOS as I was half watching the EU referendum news on BBC, as you do, and stumbled upon a black leather bum bag.
+The other day, I was scrolling, mindlessly browsing as I was half watching the EU referendum news on BBC, as you do, and stumbled upon a black leather bum bag.
 I was surprised that it caught my attention at all because I don’t usually make an effort to look out for them, quite the opposite.
 However, a force beyond comprehension came over me and somehow I face the morbid thought head on and said… challenge accepted!

 The womenswear fashion month is upon us and I’ve decided to take a short break from outfit and music posts to revisit one of the London Collections: Men shows I attended a few months back.